Seven Unhealthy Coping Mechanisms That Are Keeping You From Moving Forward

 When you experience a traumatic or tragic event, moving on can be impeded by the coping mechanisms you use during stressful times.
 There are several ways we respond to these overwhelming events, some of which may include avoiding or suppressing the feelings they cause.
 You may also distract yourself from facing these difficult emotions by spending money or using substances, such as alcohol.

 People with a history of traumatic experiences have been shown in studies to exhibit more unhealthy ways of coping.
-However, a single traumatic event can cause a person to use these negative coping mechanism because they simply do not know how to manage the impact.
-No matter the cause, using unhealthy methods to cope with hard times can be a major contributor to feeling stuck in life and unable to move forward.
-Read on to learn more.
+However, a single traumatic event can cause a person to use these negative coping mechanisms because they simply do not know how to manage the impact.
+No matter the cause, using unhealthy methods to cope with hard times can be a major contributor to feeling stuck in life and unable to move forward in the long term.
+Read on to learn more about these unhealthy coping mechanisms.

 1. Avoidance